Karthikr32/bookmyride/README.md

 #### 📝 Description

 The **Change Password API** enables authenticated users to securely update their account credentials, combining strong verification, modern hashing techniques, and audit-ready tracking to protect against unauthorized access and maintain system integrity.
-This endpoint ensures that password changes are safe, verifiable, and aligned with production-grade security standards.
+This endpoint is strictly protected by JWT-based authentication and is accessible only to users with the **USER** role.
+As part of a defense-in-depth security strategy, the API enforces current password verification before allowing any password modification, even for active and valid sessions.
+This prevents unauthorized changes in scenarios involving stolen tokens or compromised devices.
+Upon successful validation, the new password is securely hashed using BCrypt, the user record is updated atomically, and the `passwordLastUpdatedAt` timestamp is refreshed.
+This ensures traceability, compliance readiness, and consistent enforcement of production-grade security standards across the platform.

-Key Features:
+**Key Features:**
 - **Two-step verification:** Requires the current password for proof-of-ownership, even for authenticated sessions.
 - **Secure hashing:** New passwords are hashed using BCrypt before storage.
 - **Audit-ready tracking:** Updates `passwordLastUpdatedAt` timestamp for compliance and monitoring.